Do you worry about your cold website visitor conversion rate?

 When it comes to responding to leads, 24 hours doesn’t sound that long, does it?

 However, according to a Harvard Business Review, online businesses need to respond to marketing leads in an hour or less if they want to win the customer’s business.

-Interestingly, Websites like the Harvard Business Review clearly show us this is one of the most effective ways to avoid your leads losing interest and increase your conversion rate.
+Interestingly, Websites like the Harvard Business Review clearly show us this is one of the most effective ways to avoid your digital marketing leads losing interest and increase your conversion rate.

-To implement this is your business, you need to take steps to ensure you don’t wait too long when responding to queries.
+To implement this in your business, you need to take steps to ensure you don’t wait too long when responding to queries.

 Some of the ways you can do this are:

 - Retrieving your leads from your CRM software continuously, rather than at set times